linqinluli/Multi-backend-DM/readme.md

 ### a.
 Backend switch

-Using `code/scripts/backendswitch.sh`, we strongly suggest to use SSD backend without modified kernel for it may cause the system crush.
+Using `code/scripts/backendswitch.sh`, we strongly suggest to use SSD backend without the modified kernel for it may cause the system crush.
 We will solve the problem in the next version.

 Configure a new backend or switch to another backend can be finished to use the script.
-Just follow steps in **Backend configuration**.
+Just follow the steps in **Backend configuration**.

 ### b.
-Swap Granularity( by turning on/off THP)
+Configuring data granularity (by turning on/off THP)

 turn on THP